Pittsburgh Jazz Network

 About Me:

-I am a Straight Ahead Jazz Band Manager, A SmoothAhead Jazz Promoter and a Jazz fan on a National crusade to bring the full awareness of Jazz back into the Inner City Elementary and Secondary Schools.
+A SmoothAhead Jazz Promoter and a Jazz fan on a National crusade to bring the full awareness of Jazz back into the Inner City Elementary and Secondary Schools.
+I will eventually see this happen.

 Jazz is known all over the world as America's Art Form, or as HR-57 so eloquently says, Whereas, jazz has achieved preeminence throughout the world as an indigenous American music and art form, bringing to this country and the world a uniquely American musical synthesis and culture through the African-American experience and